Holiday reading recommendations from the wonderful Sarah from Parrot Street Book Club.

 The reading experience doesn’t need to end when you put a book down.
 One of the best ways to get our children to engage more deeply with a book is to connect the stories they are reading with their own experiences.
 Talk about books.
 Ask your child how they think a particular character would react to a problem they’re facing.
 Organise activities, at home or on holiday, that are inspired by something they’ve read - reading and listening to stories can really encourage them to flex their creative muscles.
 And why stop there?
 You could also plan trips and activities that take you out and about that will help bring the stories they’ve read alive.

 We know that during term-time life is hectic and digital distractions abound.
 Many families find they fall out of the habit of bedtime reading.
 Books are the perfect way to reconnect as a family and there’s no better time to share a good book than when you’re away from home and the usual routine.
-Take the opportunity to read together again this summer – you won’t regret it.
+Take the opportunity to read together – you won’t regret it.

 The Weather Weaver by Tamsin Mori